GongRzhe/OpenAI-Agents-Workflow-Designer/README.md

 - **Text Selection**: Use the nodrag class for interactive elements within nodes to prevent unwanted dragging
 - **Connection Issues**: Check that handle IDs are correctly configured in node components
 - **Python Execution Errors**: Check the SandBox/.env file for correct configuration
+- **MCP Connection Errors**: Verify that required MCP server packages are installed and configured correctly

 ### Browser Compatibility